andreaferretti/factor-tutorial/README.md

     9 3 divisor? .
     3 9 multiple? .

-If we're going to use `bi` in our `prime` definition, as we implied above, we need a second quoted function.
-We need a function that tests for the values in the range being a divisor of `n` - in other words we need to partially apply the word `multiple?`.
+If we're going to use `bi` in our `prime` definition, as we implied above, we need a second quotation.
+Our second quotation needs to test for a value in the range being a divisor of `n` - in other words we need to partially apply the word `multiple?`.
 This can be done with the word `curry`, like this: `[ multiple? ] curry`.

-Finally, once we have the range and the test function on the stack, we can test whether any element satisfied divisibility with `any?` and then negate that answer with `not`.
+Finally, once we have the range of potential divisors and the test function on the stack, we can test whether any element satisfied divisibility with `any?` and then negate that answer with `not`.
 Our full definition of `prime` looks like

     : prime? ( n -- ? ) [ sqrt [2,b] ] [ [ multiple? ] curry ] bi any? not ;